-Exempt employees must record their hours worked on a time sheet, for purposes of calculating pay, benefits, and the accrual and use of leave.
+Exempt employees must record their days worked utilizing the electronic time clock, for purposes of calculating pay, benefits, and the accrual and use of leave.

-Non-Exempt employees will be held accountable for using the new time clock.
-Employees will not leave the facility while they are on the clock and will be subject to corrective action up to termination.
+Non-Exempt employees will be held accountable for using the electronic cloud based time clock.

 Under no circumstances should any employee fill out a time sheet for another employee or have another employee fill out their time sheet.
 All employees are subject to this policy and are required to accurately record all time worked and all break periods.
 In the event of noncompliance with this policy, an employee may be subject to disciplinary action, up to and including discharge from employment.
 Time worked is all the time actually spent on the job performing assigned duties.
 The minimum increment for time reporting is 15 minutes.
 Time between 7 minutes and 15 minutes should be recorded as 15 minutes.
-An employee's signature on the time sheet is considered a certification that the document provides a true and correct statement of dates and time actually worked.
+An employee's electronic submission on the time sheet is considered a certification that the document provides a true and correct statement of dates and time actually worked.
 Time off that is eligible for pay or leave without pay shall be designated using a leave description.
 The employee's Department Manager reviews time sheets and submits them to payroll.
 If corrections or modifications are made to the time record, the initials of both the employee and the Department Manager shall be obtained.